SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 - [x] **Thunderbolt 3** including Hot-plug
 - [x] **1Gbit Ethernet (Intel I219-V)**
 - [x] **2.5Gbit Ethernet (Intel I225-V)**
+- [x] **iGPU UHD630 but no HDMI-output yet**
 - [x] **Sleep/Wake**
 - [x] **Shutdown**
 - [x] **Restart**

 # Not working so far
-nothing so far :)
+- [ ] **iGPU UHD630 HDMIT-Output**: You cannot use the iGPU to drive your display.
+So far it is only working for GPU-acceleration like Intel QuickSync technology.
+Your help is appreciated here :).

 # Benchmarks

-OC: 5.2Ghz All-Core@1.35V, no Power Limit
+OC: 5.2Ghz All-Core@1.31V, no Power Limit

 ### Geekbench
 My Geekbench Profile: https://browser.geekbench.com/user/218488